Waterville, former home of the Trimingham family in Bermuda

 Their youngest child was Col. William Brent (1775-1848) who married twice, first to Catherine Walker Johnson, and after Catherine died in 1822, to Elizabeth Neale, and had children by both wives.
 Robert and Ann Carroll Brent's grandson, Robert Carroll Brent, sold Woodstock in 1832.
 There is nothing remaining of the Woodstock estate, which also included the town of Woodstock, except for the Brent family cemetery, just off Route 1.
 Although heavily vandalized during the Civil War, the cemetery is still there.

 William and Catherineís oldest child, Thomas William Brent (1803-1875) became an officer in the U.S. Navy and married into a prominent and long established Pensacola family.
 His wife, Merced Gonzalez (1824-1919), was the daughter of Col. Celestino Gonzales (c.1795-1844) and Pauline Granpera (1800-1896).
 All the Pensacola Brents descend from Thomas and Merced Brent.

-Descendant report for William and Jenet Trimingham of Fishlake, Yorkshire, five generations
+Descendant report for William and Jenet Trimingham of Fishlake, Yorkshire, eleven generations

 The Trimingham family of Fishlake, Yorkshire, England

 John Trimingham's baptism, Fishlake, Yorkshire, 1590